CodeDog04/VITSLink-AI/README.md

 #WORK IN PROGRESSS

 # OpenAI_English-to-Japanese-or-Chinese_VITS-tts #
-This project utilizes ChatGPT API and whisper to provide English text to Japanese translation while also providing VITS tts
+This project utilizes ChatGPT API and whisper to provide English text to Japanese translation while also providing VITS text to speech.
+You speak, it speaks.

+## Future Plan
+- program which allows you to translate speech heard in Games or Media.
+- Implement tortoise-tts for English-to-English near real time voice changer
+- different python programs for English to all langauges (require tortoise-tts model good enough to do this, otherwise you're forced to use Elevenlabs API)

 ## How it works
 English Input -> English Text (whisper) -> Japanese Text translation (OpenAI API) -> Japanese Voice (VITS)